- How to Choose a Petticoat and Slip for Your Wedding Dress - May 24, 2023

-When choosing a wedding band, you want to be sure that the metal will be durable, last for a very long time, and make you incredibly happy.
-While tungsten is a newer material to the wedding band market, it’s one that can last a lifetime.
-As a symbol of your new marriage, you want a metal that will last, so here is why you need to opt for a tungsten wedding band.
+When choosing a wedding band, you want to be sure that the precious metal will be durable, last for a very long time, and make you incredibly happy.
+While pure tungsten is a newer material to the wedding band market, it’s one that can last a lifetime.
+As a symbol of your new marriage, you want a wedding ring metal that will last, so here is why you need to opt for a tungsten wedding band.

-There are plenty of options for stylish rings, but we should talk about the tungsten carbide wedding band pros and cons of choosing this material for your wedding ring.
+There are plenty of options for stylish rings, but we should talk about the tungsten carbide rings pros and cons in case you are choosing a tungsten band as your wedding ring.

 1. They’re Less Expensive

-Tungsten carbide wedding bands are less expensive than other options like platinum or gold.
+Opting for a Tungsten carbide wedding band will be less expensive than other options like platinum or gold.
 When you’re spending thousands on your wedding, there are places where you’ll want to save money.
-Picking a Tungsten carbide band is a terrific way to increase your budget for other items, and on the plus side, it will not look the same as everyone’s wedding bands which is usually a diamond ring, but instead, yours will look like it’s a ceramic ring and solely made for you.
+Picking a Tungsten ring is a terrific way to increase your budget for other items, and on the plus side, it will not look the same as everyone’s wedding bands which is usually a diamond ring, but instead, yours will look like it’s a ceramic ring and solely made for you.

 2. Never Turns Colors

-Unlike some other inexpensive metals, tungsten will never change colors on your finger.
+Unlike some other inexpensive metals, the carbide ring will never change colors on your finger.
 It’ll stay true to the original color for years, which means you won’t have to worry about getting it cleaned constantly.
 On a side note, tungsten carbide jewelry has become more and more popular along with details like cubic zirconia mixed together, since the materials last long and don’t cause allergies.

 3. No Bending

 Other metals – like gold for example – can bend over time.
-Gold rings are soft metals that can become flat or warped over time and constant wear.
+Yellow gold rings are soft metals that can become flat or warped over time and constant wear.
 Tungsten is a durable, hard metal that won’t bend or contort from its original shape.

 4. Harder than Other Metals

-The metal is harder than others like titanium.
+The metal is harder than others, like on a titanium ring.
 Your wedding ring will look the same the day you buy it, as it will on your 50th wedding anniversary.
 In fact, it’ll only need to be polished once.
 Other times, you can use water to rinse and wipe away any dirt.
 There won’t be any scratches to buff, either, which is why a tungsten wedding band is a perfect option which can handle heavy work.